-Because COVID 19 is a novel virus, no one yet knows what will work as a combatant: whether a single panacea or multiple strategies.
-Vaccines are being developed, but it will take some time to appropriately test these and ensure they are safe (there is some controversy surrounding the hasty development of a vaccine for COVID19, especially as vaccines for other corona viruses have proved impossible to create).
-Meanwhile, tried and tested natural remedies are being trialled as methods to manage the symptoms of the virus, and to boost the immune systems ability to stave the virus naturally.
-For example, vitamin C has been applied in Wuhan and New York hospitals, and demonstrates some supportive success (Zuo 2020, Hemila 2003); high doses of vitamin C modify susceptibility to various bacterial and virus infections.
+Meanwhile, tried and tested natural remedies, aimed at managing the symptoms of the virus and boosting the immune systems ability to stave the virus naturally, have been trialled.
+For example, vitamin C was applied in Wuhan and New York hospitals, and demonstrated some supportive success (Zuo 2020, Hemila 2003); high doses of vitamin C modify susceptibility to various bacterial and viral infections.
 Vitamin D3 offers yet another avenue of potential support; vitamin D regenerates endothelial lining in blood vessels and is shown to minimise alveolar damage (Kakodkar et al 2020).
-Also, there is vitamin B3, which is highly lung protective and could be used at the onset of coughing (Shi et al 2020), Zinc, which reduces inflammation and boosts the immune system, and vitamin A, which helps the lungs, heart, and kidneys, and other organs, function properly (Ayyadurai 2020)
+There is also vitamin B3, which is highly lung protective and could be used at the onset of coughing (Shi et al 2020), and Zinc, which reduces inflammation and boosts the immune system, and vitamin A, which helps the lungs, heart, and kidneys, and other organs, function properly (Ayyadurai 2020).
+Low doses of Hydroxychloroquine is also reported to quickly alleviate symptoms (and also to act as a preventative), especially when taken during the early phase of infection (Professor Dolores Cahill 2020).

 How we help ourselves